techno-dwarf-works/better-runtime-console/README.md

 This package provides possibility to see logs from console inside scene in build or playmode view.

+## Usage
+Toolbar -> Better -> Runtime Console -> Add to active scene No any further action needed.

 ## Install

 Project Settings -> Package Manager -> Scoped registries